DryLabRebel/CppStrouTextTutorials/StroustrupCplusplusReviewnExercises.md

 char takes a single character enclosed in *single* quotes eg. 'a' bool takes boolean logic, it. true or false (literally 'true' or 'false', without the single quotes)

+[//]: # ( Note: Apparently simple text inserted directly into 'cout' can be enclosed in single quotes.
+But is this best practise?? )

 So a single character inside double quotes is technically a "string" (although it would have to be declared as a string variable when first initialized)
   - i.e. if a string is enclosed in single quotes it will throw an error, and vice versa for characters inside double quotes!!